What Is Molluscum Contagiosum?

 - Have a central core of white, waxy material

-Molluscum contagiosum usually disappears spontaneously over a period of months to years in people who have normal immune systems.
-In people who have AIDS or other conditions that affect the immune system, the lesions associated with molluscum contagiosum can be extensive and especially chronic.
+Molluscum contagiosum usually disappears on its own over a period of months to years if you have a healthy immune system.
+If you have AIDS or other conditions that affect the immune system, molluscum contagiosum can lead to widespread, chronic sores.

 To prevent molluscum contagiosum, follow these tips:

-- Avoid direct contact with anyone who may have the condition.
+- Avoid direct skin-to-skin contact with anyone who may have the condition.

-- Remain sexually abstinent or have a monogamous sexual relationship with an uninfected individual.
-(Male and female condoms cannot offer full protection as the virus can be found on areas not covered by the condom.)
+- Either don’t have sex or have a monogamous sexual relationship with someone who isn’t infected.
+(Male and female condoms don’t offer full protection.
+The virus can get to areas the condom doesn’t cover.)